volumio/volumio-plugins/plugins/audio_interface/brutefir3/readme.md

 - correction for tools (missing options)
 - tools 'stop to play button' work properly
-- UI is now not blinking to be refreshed (volumio >2.753)
+- UI is now not blinking when refreshed (volumio >2.753)

 April 5th 2020